A person with bowel incontinence, also called faecal incontinence, is unable to control their bowel movements.

 - Exercise.
 Muscle- strengthening exercises ( pelvic floor exercises) can be very helpful in treating bowel incontinence.
 To do these exercises, contract the muscles of the pelvic floor - between the anus and the pubic bone in front - and then hold as hard as possible for a slow count of five and then relax.
 Imagine you are trying to stop the flow of stools and urine or trying not to pass wind.
 A series of 30 of these exercises should be done three times daily.
 In a few weeks, the pelvic floor muscles will be stronger and often the incontinence improves or resolves.

 - Biofeedback.
 Biofeedback training for bowel incontinence involves putting a pressure probe in the anus or a sensing electrode on the skin.
-These devices are attached to a visual or sound display to tell the patient when the proper anal muscles are being used.
+These devices are attached to a visual or sound display to tell the patient when the correct anal muscles are being used.
 Biofeedback helps a patient improve the strength and coordination of the anal muscles that help control bowel movements, as well as heightening the sensation related to the rectum filling with stools.

 - Surgery.
 Patients who continue to experience bowel incontinence despite other treatments may require surgery to regain control.
 Surgery may especially be needed for patients who have experienced anal muscle injuries (as can occur during childbirth).